OPENDAP/olfs/resources/gsoc/ifh.md

 #### First Steps

-- Look at the Hyrax Data Request Form on [test.opendap.org](http://test.opendap.org/opendap/)
+- Look at the various Hyrax Data Request Form on [test.opendap.org](http://test.opendap.org/opendap/)
 - Google OPeNDAP and look at the interface on deployed servers with real (not test) data
 - Contact us!